 This side chair — designed by Jens Risom in 1943 — is beautifully harmonious.
 The proportions are perfect.

 It was unusable when it arrived, because of a previous restoration that was done badly.
 Dario restored it perfectly.

 Selected by Charlotte Perriand for the French ski resort Les Arcs in 1970, these chairs are adorable.

-Before restoration, the old leather was stained, dried-out, and cracked in places.
 After a faithful restoration they’re ready to impart Perriand’s fun to a whole new generation.

 Dario restored them to their former beauty.